Baselios Augen I: Return to India and Ordination

 On his return to Malankara, Augen Ramban was ordained to priesthood by Metropolitan Sleeba Osthathios at Kottayam Cheriya Palli (an ancient Church in Kottayam).
 In 1909, Fr.
 Augen Ramban accompanied Patriarch Abdulla and Metropolitan Osthathios to the churches they visited, to translate their speeches.
 He was impartial in the factional disputes in the Malankara Church.
 When Patriarch Ignatius Abdul Masih II arrived in Malankara in 1912, Fr.
 Augen visited him at St. Mary's Church, Niranam and held an audience with the Patriarch.
 There he also attended the enthronement ceremony of Metropolitan Paulos Ivanios as the Catholicos of the East Baselios Paulos I. Later he left for Madras to serve the faithful and conduct Holy Mass there.

 He was consecrated as Metropolitan by name Thimotheos on 15 May 1927 at Jerusalem by the Patriarch of Antioch and all the East, Ignatius Elias III.
-Patriarch appointed him as the fourth Metropolitan of Kandanad for the faction favoring the Patriarch.
+Patriarch appointed him as the fourth Metropolitan of Kandanad.

 In the late 1930s he left that faction and joined the faction of Malankara Church which submitted to the authority of the Catholicos of the East.
 He later became the Principal of the Orthodox Theological Seminary (Old Seminary), Kottayam and also held charges of the Kandanad and Thumpamon dioceses.

 Catholicos of the East and Malankara Metropolitan (1964–75)

-After the Supreme court order in 1958 which ended the half-a-century long litigations, the two factions of Malankara Church re-united.
+After the Supreme court order in 1958 which ended the half-a-century long litigations, the two factions of Malankara Church re-united as the Malankara Orthodox Syrian Church as part of the Syrian Orthodox Church, under the 1934 Constitution.

 When the re-unified Malankara Association met at Niranam on 17 May 1962, Augen Thimotheos was elected as the successor-designate to the Catholicos of the East Baselios Geevarghese II.
 Following the demise of Geevarghese II, Thimotheos took charge as the Malankara Metropolitan.
-On 22 May 1964, Thimotheos was installed formally as Catholicos Baselios Augen I by the visiting Patriarch of Antioch Ignatius Ya`qub III who had arrived in response to the invitation of the Malankara Synod.
+On 22 May 1964, Thimotheos was installed formally as Catholicos Baselios Augen I by the Supreme Head of Church Patriarch of Antioch Ignatius Ya`qub III who had arrived in response to the invitation of the Malankara Synod.
 The ceremony was held at M.D.
 Seminary Chapel, Kottayam.